FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/datetime_format.md

 ## Description

-Rules and formatting requirements for date/time related columns appearing in billing data.
+Rules and formatting requirements for date/time-related columns appearing in billing data.

 ## Requirements